Shifty Records: Significance

 The label helped establish boerepunk and the alternative Afrikaans genre at a time when it was a reflex to stereotype all Afrikaners as supporters of the National Party.
 Operating from a caravan hitched to a Ford V6 truck, the Shifty studio produced an album every two months until 1993.

 Apartheid security campaign against Shifty (2002)

 In 2002, notorious Bureau of State Security agent, Paul Erasmus, was granted amnesty by the Truth & Reconciliation Commission for his overzealous campaign against Shifty Records artist, Roger Lucey, a campaign which ended his career.
-It is important to note that the scope of the amnesty application does not extend to other artists associated with Lucey or the Shifty label.
+The scope of the amnesty application does not extend to other artists associated with Lucey or the Shifty label.
 In particular, Lucey's work can be found on Shifty compilation albums such as Forces Favourites and Anaartjie in our Sosatie.
 Erasmus, as indicated in his biography, claimed to have waged a total war against the music industry.
 He is also one of Lucey's biggest fans, even going as far as seizing most of his albums from record stores.
 The entirety of this incident has been documented in the book “Stopping the Music”: The Roger Lucey Story.